top of page

 Scientifically-grounded, farmer-engaged strategies to build soil health.

-SHARE brings together scientists, farmers, and partners to advance practical, profitable soil health solutions through research and outreach in Wisconsin and beyond.
+The Soil Health Alliance for Research and Engagement (SHARE) Collaborative brings together scientists, farmers, and partners to advance practical, profitable soil health solutions through research and outreach in Wisconsin and beyond.

-Our mission is to advance interdisciplinary, farmer-engaged research and outreach that supports resilient agricultural landscapes.
+At SHARE, we lead interdisciplinary, farmer-engaged research and outreach that supports resilient agricultural landscapes.
 By investigating and promoting practical, profitable, and community-supporting strategies for building soil health, SHARE addresses critical challenges including climate variability, soil erosion and compaction, nutrient loss, water pollution, biodiversity decline, and the long-term economic and social sustainability of agriculture.

 Through outcome-oriented research and collaborative outreach, SHARE works to accelerate innovation and adoption of soil health practices across agricultural systems and scales of production in Wisconsin and beyond.